 - Whole milk: Adds moisture and tenderness.

 - Vanilla extract: Enhances the overall flavor profile.
+You can also discover more about the surprising benefits of vanilla extract beyond just flavor!

 Special Additions: Incorporating Cotton Candy Flavor